Workers’ Comp Benefits in Denver, are they Really Enough?

 - Since 2003, legislators in 33 states have passed workers’ comp laws that reduce benefits or make it more difficult for those with certain injuries and diseases to qualify for them.

 - Where a worker gets hurt matters.
 Because each state has developed its own system, an amputated arm can literally be worth two or three times as much on one side of a state line as on the other.
+Make sure to read up on your state’s workers’ compensation laws.

 - Many states have not only shrunk the payments to injured workers; they’ve also cut them off after an arbitrary time limit — even if workers haven’t recovered.
+Having payments cut off can be devastating if patients are still in the hospital, dealing with physical therapy, psychiatric counseling, or rehabilitation.

 - Employers and insurers increasingly control medical decisions, such as whether an injured worker needs surgery.
 In 37 states, workers can’t pick their own doctor or are restricted to a list provided by their employers.
 (Colorado offers a method to select a different doctor if needed.)